JuliaSpalah/bdd-lab/ReadMe.md

 5. Check that value in Sort By is Default
 6. Check that 10 products display on page
 7. Select 25 from Show dropdown
-8. Check that 12 products now dispayed
+8. Check that 12 products now displayed
 9. Check that text 'Showing 1 to 12 of 12 (1 Pages)' displays on the bottom of the page

 Test#2_1